ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 Note that -Y is equivalent to setting BOTH `ForwardX11 yes` and `ForwardX11Trusted yes`.

 Note for proxy jump host(s) in-between `C` and `D`:
- - do not need to have an X server running (headless server)
+ - they do not need to have an X server running (headless server)
- - do not need to allow X11Forward in sshd_config (only sees encrypted connection)
+ - they do not need to allow X11Forward in sshd_config (only sees encrypted connection)
  - in ssh/config, "ForwardX11 yes" only has to be set for the destination (not any intermediary proxy jump hosts)

 =================================
 TODO: section for connection timeouts (e.g. force timeout of stale connections by default, but keep some tunnel connections alive?)
+ClientAliveInterval 30
+ClientAliveCountMax 30
+ChannelTimeout *=60m
+TCPKeepAlive no

 ## Other measures